Image

 What's it worth to finally silence that inner critic and embrace your authentic creative self—and improve your relationships with yourself and others at the same time?

 As a fellow recovering perfectionist, I know firsthand the traps perfectionism can lead us into and the pain it can cause.
-As a Master Certified Kaizen-Muse Creativity Coach, I’m also armed with the tools and personal experience to break that cycle and lead back to fun, play, wonder, and self-acceptance.
+As a Master Certified Kaizen-Muse Creativity Coach, I’m also armed with the tools and personal experience to break that cycle and lead you back to fun, play, wonder, and self-acceptance.

 The first ten people to sign up will also receive a copy of my Creative Tune-Up Kit and a 30-minute 1:1 coaching session with me.